Introduction

 Gnome Heritages

-• Chameleon Gnome: Somehow this works while covered in clothing head to toe.
+• Chameleon GnomeCRB: Somehow this works while covered in clothing head to toe.
 As a GM I might allow players to use a disguise kit or a Survival check to camouflage themselves to get the same bonus.
 But if your GM won’t allow that, the +2 bonus to Stealth is nice.

-• Umbral Gnome: Darkvision is really good.
+• Umbral GnomeCRB: Darkvision is really good.

 • Wellspring Gnome: Basically the same as Fey-Touched, but the cantrip can be from any spell list except Primal.